 We continue to prioritize critical health care needs while supporting the broader opening of the economy.
 We are working to distribute respirators for use by workers who are returning to the workplace, while ensuring front-line healthcare workers have the PPE they need to effectively respond to COVID-19.
 Please work with your employer to determine what PPE is suitable for your workplace and how to secure it through 3M authorized distributors and federal and state government agencies.

 Proper selection and use are key to utilizing respirators to help reduce exposure to airborne contaminants.
 Find Technical Bulletins, How to Videos, Fit Testing Resources and more information to help you protect your employees and yourself.

-If you have questions about the virus and how to best protect yourself, please consult the sources below for the most current guidelines and recommended precautions.
+Consult the sources below for the most current information, guidelines and recommended precautions.